 A few countries allow citizens with no previous ties to a nation to become citizens through investment.
 Selected countries around the world have been offering this route for more than 30 years, with Antigua and Barbuda, Cyprus, Dominica, Saint Kitts and Nevis, Grenada and Saint Lucia among the most popular.

 This is a quick, legal and simple route to acquiring a second citizenship, with investment programs becoming increasingly affordable.
-The investment budget to obtain legal second citizenship can start at around $200,000 for a family of four with any of the popular Caribbean Citizenship by Investment Programs and range up to €2 million for Cyprus citizenship, which gives you full rights to live and work across the EU.
+The investment budget to obtain legal second citizenship can start at around $200,000 for a family of four with any of the popular Caribbean Citizenship by Investment Programs and range up to €2 million for Cyprus nationality, which gives you full rights to live and work across the EU.
 Other requirements usually involve a background check to prove a clean source of funds and criminal a formal application being presented through an agent authorized by these governments to process citizenship.

 Citizenship by Investment (CIP) has grown in popularity in recent years as many of the countries that offer this route to citizenship hold powerful passports that enable their citizens to gain visa-free entry or visa-on-arrival to more than 120 countries across the world – including top business and leisure destinations such as the UK, Schengen Zone, Hong Kong, Singapore and Russia.
 All the nations offering CIP also allow dual nationality, which means businessmen from countries holding passports with weaker global mobility find obtaining a second passport a very convenient route to freely travel the world without giving up the citizenship they were born with.